arturdryomov/libvlc-android/README.md

 ## Building

-You will need JDK 1.6+ and Ant installed.
+You will need JDK 1.7+ installed.

 Instructions below are for OS X and Homebrew.